opnbnch/public_ob_case_studies/README.md

 # opnbnch

 OpenBench strives to be the home for open, high quality ADME-Tox datasets and the gathering place for _in silico_ ADME-Tox discussion online.
-This repository is meant to host tools, datasets, and research, including supporting materials for the [OpenBench Weekly](https://opnbnch.substack.com/welcome) newsletter.
+This repository is meant to host tools, datasets, and research, including supporting materials for the [ADME Talks](https://opnbnch.substack.com/welcome) newsletter.

 To understand why OpenBench exists, read [the manifesto.](https://opnbnch.substack.com/p/a-paradise-deferred)